-What could explain the “white male” premium, both in likelihood of speaking with management upon request and in likelihood of obtaining improved outcomes after speaking with a manager?
+What could explain the “white male” premium, in terms of both the likelihood of speaking with management upon request and the likelihood of obtaining improved outcomes after speaking with a manager?

 This study’s findings are consistent with prior research indicating that women and Blacks are often penalized for displaying assertiveness or expressing anger in social and professional settings.
 Prior research has shown that women of both races, as well as Black men, often suffer a “penalty” for taking actions that appear assertive or angry, as opposed to white men, who are typically rewarded for similar behaviors.

-For example, studies have found that female and black lawyers are more likely to be judged in a harsher light than are white men when displaying assertiveness in the courtroom.
+For example, studies have found that both female and Black lawyers are more likely to be judged in a harsher light than white men when displaying assertiveness in the courtroom.
 In a survey of more than 2,800 lawyers, women of all races reported pressures to behave in “feminine ways,” including backlash for “masculine behaviors.”
 While only a minority of white male lawyers felt penalized for displaying assertiveness, most women—64% of non-white women and 52% of white women—reportedly felt penalized for such behavior.

-Relatedly, a study consisting of a series of controlled experiments explored whether gender bias affects the way people perceive a lawyer’s effectiveness when showing anger in the courtroom.
-Participants were randomly assigned to view a male or female attorney presenting the same closing argument in either a neutral or angry tone, and subsequently reported their impressions of the attorney and how likely they would be to hire the attorney.
-The findings showed that when expressing anger relative to when calm, female attorneys were seen as significantly less effective, while angry male attorneys were seen as significantly more effective.
+Relatedly, a study consisting of a series of controlled experiments explored whether gender bias affects the way people perceive a lawyer’s effectiveness when expressing anger in the courtroom.
+Participants were randomly assigned to view a male or a female attorney presenting the same closing argument in either a neutral or angry tone, and subsequently reported their impressions of the attorney and how likely they would be to hire the attorney.
+The findings showed that female attorneys were seen as significantly less effective when expressing anger than when calm relative to male attorneys, who were seen as significantly more effective when they displayed anger.

-Seen in this light, the findings of this study could be understood as showing that female customers of both genders, as well as black males, are penalized when expressing assertiveness at the store, by asking to speak with management.
-The intersection of race and gender again puts black females in an especially disadvantaged position, with the lowest likelihood of being granted their request to speak with management upon request.
+Seen in this light, the findings of this study could be understood as showing that female customers of both genders, as well as Black males, are penalized when expressing assertiveness at the store by asking to speak with management.
+The intersection of race and gender again places Black females in an especially disadvantaged position, with the lowest likelihood of being granted their request to speak with management upon request.

 The study also tested whether the findings change based on the race or gender of the store manager with whom testers interacted.
-While the interactions between the race and gender of the store manager and tester were not significantly different from zero, the race gap widened by 9% among white managers, and the gender gap widened by 22% among male managers.
+While the interactions between the race and gender of the store manager and tester were not found to be significant, the race gap widened by 9% among white managers, and the gender gap widened by 22% among male managers.

-When digging deeper, the analysis reveals more nuanced results.
-As Table 7 shows, White female testers were 27% more likely to receive an improved outcome than were White male testers when interacting with White female managers, but they were treated similarly to White male testers by White male managers, and worse than White male testers by Black female and male managers.
-Black female testers were 13% more likely to receive improved outcomes than were black males when interacting with black female managers but were treated worse than any other sub-group of testers when interacting with managers of all other sub-groups.
-In short, female managers—both white and black—exhibited in-group favoritism, but still favored male testers when interacting with a customer belonging to a different race.
+Delving more deeply, the analysis reveals more nuanced results.
+As Table 7 shows, white female testers were 27% more likely to receive an improved outcome than were white male testers when interacting with white female managers, but they were treated similarly to white male testers by white male managers, and worse than white male testers by Black female and Black male managers.
+Black female testers were 13% more likely to receive improved outcomes than were Black males when interacting with Black female managers but were treated worse than any other subgroup of testers when interacting with managers of all other subgroups.
+In short, female managers—both white and Black—exhibited in-group favoritism, but still favored male testers when interacting with a customer belonging to a different race.

-Table 7.
-Probabilities of Obtaining Improved Outcomes by race & gender of tester and manager.
+Table 7 Probabilities of Obtaining Improved Outcomes by Race and Gender of Tester and Manager